VRCC Calendar Ad

 Drape an electric blanket over the dash and lay another regular one on top just like when you're in bed.
 Run a cord out to it and plug in well ahead of when you're going to reinstall the cluster.
 I imagine a twin size would be more appropriate.

-Excellent idea cooldude thank you.
-I don’t have an electric blanket but do have quite a few heating pads, that should do the trick.
+Excellent idea :cooldude: thank you.
+I don't have an electric blanket but do have quite a few heating pads, that should do the trick.

 John Schmidt

 I had to use that approach back in the early 60's when stationed at Loring AFB in northern Maine.
-Temps in the -35 to -40 were not unusual, 100" of snow was considered a light winter.
-Grin
+Temps in the -35 to -40 were not unusual, 100" of snow was considered a light winter. ;D